• Skip to primary navigation

 First step is to acquire the knowledge you need.
 For me, the most effective way of doing this is by doing 2 things right — Read books & Ask smart questions.

-Read — A lot of UX leaders before our time has put in the time to condense their life time learning into a consumable format, just read it!
-When I speak to a lot of wannabe UX designers, it amazed me how little people are willing to spend the time to absorb the knowledge that will actually help them get a job, most are just looking for a shortcut to get into UX.
-Let me be very clear, taking 1 or 2 course DOES NOT make you a qualified UX designer.
+Read — A lot of UX leaders before our time has put in the time to condense their lifetime learning into a consumable format, just read it!
+When I speak to a lot of wannabe UX designers, it amazed me how few people are willing to spend the time to absorb the knowledge that will actually help them get a job, most are just looking for a shortcut to get into UX.
+Let me be very clear, taking 1 or 2 courses DOES NOT make you a qualified UX designer.
 The lack of basic UX knowledge is the main reason UX students is not able to define the problem they are trying to solve clearly or are trapped into solving the wrong problems.
 If you are solving the wrong problem, it doesn’t matter how good your UI or prototype is.

-Ask smart questions — This requires you to have the self-awareness of understand the difference between:
+Ask smart questions — This requires you to have the self-awareness of understanding the difference between:

-1. Things you don’t know the answer to and would be able to figure it out on your own vs…
+1. Things you don’t know the answer to and would be able to figure out on your own vs…

-2. Things you don’t know the answer to and would not be able to figure it out on your own even if you try.
+2. Things you don’t know the answer to and would not be able to figure out on your own even if you try.

 Never ask questions that you can figure out on your own.
 Senior designers like to help people in their shoes, but you should also respect their time.
-Good question demonstrates that you have done the work to try find answer in the first place and had but in the time to think about the specific in kind of help you needed.
+A good question demonstrates that you have done the work to try to find answers in the first place and had put in the time to think about the specific kind of help you needed.

 Bad question: I have no design background, how can I become a UX designer?
 (JUST GOOGLE IT????)

-Good question: I am a marketer whom recently took a UX design course and is very eager to become a UX designer.
-I am keen to position my knowledge in planning marketing activities as a way to standout to future employer that I understand service design and is able plan user activities.
+Good question: I am a marketer who recently took a UX design course and is very eager to become a UX designer.
+I am keen to position my knowledge in planning marketing activities as a way to stand out to future employers that I understand service design and am able plan user activities.
 I am wondering if you were in my shoes, am I doing the right thing, if not, what would you do differently?

 If you could go back in time, what’s the one thing you’d tell/change your younger self?

-I would leave the start up job early because I reached my plateau very quickly and I felt too comfortable.
+I would leave the start-up job early because I reached my plateau very quickly and I felt too comfortable.
 I would also be more consistent about writing and sharing about UX because writing helps bring me clarity on my thoughts, and it also helps to demonstrate my expertize and establish a personal brand.

 Me giving comments on the student’s presentation

-How to plan a Successful Career in this industry
+How to Plan a Successful Career in this Industry

 Have a clear defined action plan on how to reach the next step in your career.
 Lets say you want to be a senior designer, how?
 Well, you need to find out what companies are looking for in a senior designer.
 Learn what senior designers do, learn how to do that thing and do it.
 Do online research on jobs ad and identify what are the gaps between skills you have vs what soft/hard skills is needed for the next step, then come up with a detailed plan (I recommend monthly) on how to close that gap.